-Supercharge your backyard composting, relieve pressure on the recycling industry, eliminate stinky compost problems, and get some serious eco-friendly karma points by diverting some of your junk mail to compost.
+Composting cardboard, newspaper, and junk mail can speed up composting, relieve pressure on the recycling industry, eliminate stinky compost problems, fight climate change, and earn you some serious eco-friendly karma points.

 At Recycled & Renewed, we love recycling but we also love composting.
 Whereas 60-70% of paper and cardboard gets recycled (a pretty high number relative to other materials), I know for a fact that 100% of the paper I put in my compost stays out of a landfill (more on the environmental pros and cons below).

 Do you know that the optimal ratio of “brown” (carbon rich) to “green” (nitrogen rich) materials for your compost bin is 30 to 1?
 That is by WEIGHT!

 That means you have to balance all those heavy pails of vegetable scraps with 30 times more shredded paper, cardboard, sawdust, or something similar.

 The first signs you’ll likely notice if you have too much green, nitrogen rich materials is a chemical smell, specifically the smell of ammonia wafting up from your compost bin.
 Your bin is now out of balance and you’ll need to add more brown, carbon rich materials.